Vanessa Grigoriadis: Career

 Grigoriadis is a generalist writer for The New York Times Magazine, and Vanity Fair.
 Her feature Power Girls reportedly inspired the MTV reality series PoweR Girls.
 Her work does not cover one specific topic.
 She has been working on and off for the New York magazine since she graduated from college.
 Here, she began working as an editorial assistant and eventually worked her way up to becoming a contributing editor at the age of 25.
 In 2003, she was a writer on the Style desk at the New York Times.

 Blurred Lines

-In 2014, Grigoriadis wrote a cover story on Emma Sulkowicz, the Columbia student known for her Mattress Performance.
-That story grew into Grigoriadis's first book, Blurred Lines: Rethinking Sex, Power, and Consent on Campus.
+In 2014, Grigoriadis wrote a cover story on Emma Sulkowicz, the Columbia University student known for her play Mattress Performance.

+Grigoriadis developed that as her first book, Blurred Lines: Rethinking Sex, Power, and Consent on Campus.
 Published in September 2017, the book is an exploration of the changing attitudes toward consent on college campuses across the United States.

 Awards and honors

-Grigoriadis received the National Magazine Award in 2007 in profile writing for a profile of Karl Lagerfeld.
-She was nominated in 2008 for feature writing, a piece titled Gawker and the Rage of the Creative Underclass.
+Grigoriadis received the National Magazine Award in 2007 in profile writing for a profile of designer Karl Lagerfeld.
+She was nominated in 2008 for feature writing, a piece titled "Gawker and the Rage of the Creative Underclass".
 She was also nominated for a Mirror Award for a profile of Arianna Huffington.